Simple Ways to Make Your Marriage Happy

 4. The person who says, “What is yours is mine, and what is mine is mine,” is called a wicked person.

 The “righteous person” is the ideal.
 This is a person who gives selflessly.
 The more a husband and wife live by this value, the healthier and more satisfying their relationship will be.
-If there are children in the home, they will also directly benefit from the peace and harmony found in the home.
+If there are children in the home, they will also directly benefit from the peace and harmony found in the house.

 Kindness Exercise